riad-azz/python-discord-emotes/README.md

 ![Auth Token screen](readme/auth_screen.png)

-* Second part will be the interface used to selec servers and send emotes.
+* Second part will be the interface used to select servers and send emotes.

 ![Emotes screen](readme/emotes_screen.png)